The best books of 2023

 What is my book about?

-The origin story of a groundbreaking album.
-The Allman Brothers Band’s 1971 album At Fillmore East was a musical manifesto years in the making.
-Play All Night!
-Duane Allman and the Journey to Fillmore East dives deep into the motivations and musical background of Duane Allman, the band’s founder, to tell the story of what made this album not just a smash hit, but one of the most important albums in history.
+The 1971 Allman Brothers Band album At Fillmore East was a musical manifesto years in the making.
+In Play All Night!, Bob Beatty dives deep into the motivations and musical background of band founder Duane Allman to tell the story of what made this album not just a smash hit, but one of the most important live rock albums in history.

-Play All Night explores how At Fillmore East cemented Duane’s legacy as a strong-willed, self-taught visionary, giving fans of Southern rock and all readers interested in the role of rock music in American popular culture a new appreciation for this pathbreaking album and a band that endured 43-years after his death.
+Four days after the album went gold, Duane Allman was killed in a motorcycle accident.
+He was 24.
+This book explores how At Fillmore East cemented Allman’s legacy as a strong-willed, self-taught visionary, giving fans of Southern rock and all readers interested in the role of rock music in American popular culture a new appreciation for this pathbreaking album.